 There is a good chance that this post contains affiliate links.
 If you click on any of these links, I might earn a small commission at no extra cost to you (which I really appreciate, thank you!)
 The full disclosure policy can be found here.

-Hawaii Cruise vs. Land vacation
+Hawaii Cruise vs. Land Vacation

 Is a Hawaii cruise worth it?